apache/doris/docs/en/extending-doris/doris-on-es.md

 **password** | password for the user

 * For clusters before 7.x, please pay attention to choosing the correct type when building the table
-* The authentication method only supports Http Bastic authentication, and the fully open source ES cluster user and password do not need to be specified，Need to ensure that the user has access to /_cluster/state and other path permissions and read permissions to index
+* The authentication method only supports Http Bastic authentication, need to ensure that this user has access to: /\_cluster/state/, \_nodes/http and other paths and index read permissions;The cluster has not turned on security authentication, and the user name and password do not need to be set
 * The column names in the Doris table need to exactly match the field names in the ES, and the field types should be as consistent as possible
 *  **ENGINE** must be: **Elasticsearch**